pkdawson/imgui-godot/README.md

     (If you prefer to manually edit the .csproj instead, refer to the demo csproj for the necessary modifications.)

    > [!IMPORTANT]
-> If you are using the GDExtension package, you must use a version of ImGui.NET which matches the version that the GDExtension was built with.
+   > If you are using the GDExtension, you must use a version of ImGui.NET which matches the version that the GDExtension was built with.

 4. Back in the Godot editor, click `Build`.